Equipment Inventory Control - Residence Halls

-A. Assistant Directors in each residential community will be responsible for equipment assigned to each residential community and delegate responsibility for the equipment to the Resident Director and Resident Assistant of each residence hall and will assist the Assistant Director of Residential Life for Operations in establishing and maintaining residence hall equipment inventory and control.
+A. Assistant/Area Directors in each residential community will be responsible for equipment assigned to each residential community and delegate responsibility for the equipment to the Resident Director and Resident Assistants of each residence hall and will assist the Associate Director of Residential Life for Operations & Crisis in establishing and maintaining residence hall equipment inventory and control.

 B. System of identification will be affixing label to each item of equipment containing a bar code and inventory number.